Grand Central – Things to See

 Speaking of the Graybar Passage, one of the interesting features at its entrance on Lexington Avenue is rat sculptures on the cables outside made to look like they are trying to get in, and are thwarted by conical structures at the top.
 I understand these are designed to resemble mooring lines of a ship, though at the very top the design looks like heads of rats that did manage to get in after all.

 There’s a mural inside a wine store next to Track 17, which is said to have been rediscovered during the Grand Central renovation.
-This is originally a movie theater.
+This was originally a movie theater.